skeeto/skeeto.github.com/_posts/2023-03-23-Practical-libc-free-threading-on-Linux.markdown

 to also have thread spawning capability.
 This article will demonstrate a simple, practical, and robust approach to spawning and managing threads using only raw system calls.
-It only takes about a dozen lines of C, including 4 or so inline assembly instructions.
+It only takes about a dozen lines of C, including a few inline assembly instructions.

 The catch is that there's no way to avoid using a bit of assembly.
 Neither the `clone` nor `clone3` system calls have threading semantics compatible